WMBao/mulACS/README.md

 ## Contribution
-Focus on Android Bluetooth implementation, RFID&LCD module test, code for Arduino (microcontroller), mechanical structure development, Demo video and report webpage.
+Focus on Android Bluetooth implementation, RFID&LCD module test, code for Arduino (microcontroller), mechanical structure development, demo video and report webpage.

 Lead the development of the whole system.